flutter/flutter/engine/src/flutter/tools/cipd/android_embedding_bundle/README.md

 ## Steps

-1. `cd` into this directory.
-2. Update the dependency in build.gradle.
-3. Update the dependency used in Android unit tests `shell/platform/android/test_runner/build.gradle`
-4. Run `./generate.sh`.
-5. Update tools/androidx/files.json.
+1. Update tools/androidx/files.json.
 (This file includes the Maven dependencies used to build Flutter apps).
+2. `cd` into this directory.
+3. Run `./generate.sh`.